Brentford Community Stadium: Further development

 During the summer of 2022 the entire West Stand and the north east corner of the stadium were converted to rail-seating to allow safe-standing during matches.
 This was made possible following a change by the government to allow licensed safe-standing after a successful government-commissioned trial held during the previous season.

 Sponsorship and naming rights

-On 28 July 2022, Brentford announced a 10-year partnership with British technology manufacturer Gtech, which included naming rights to the stadium, which immediately became the Gtech Community Stadium.
+On 28 July 2022, Brentford announced a 10-year partnership with British technology manufacturer Grey Technology, which included naming rights to the stadium, which immediately became the Gtech Community Stadium.